y1chu/vue-spine-viewer/README.md

 Starts the development server with hot-reloading.
 This is the recommended command for development.

-Compiles and minifies the application for production.
-The build artifacts will be stored in the `dist/` directory.

 ### `npm run format`

 Formats the source code using Prettier.